Improving causal inference in interrupted time series analysis: the triple difference design: Discussion

 \section{Discussion}

-This paper formalizes the triple-difference interrupted time series (DDD-ITSA) design, an extension of the multiple-group ITSA framework that incorporates an additional control group to strengthen causal identification in health policy and intervention research.
-The DDD-ITSA approach combines the structural time-series logic of ITSA with the econometric rigor of difference-in-differences-in-differences estimators, offering researchers a powerful tool for estimating causal effects when standard two-group comparisons may remain confounded by unmeasured time-varying factors.
+This paper formalizes the triple-difference interrupted time series (DDD-ITSA) design, an extension of the multiple-group ITSA framework that incorporates an additional control group to improve causal inference under a complementary set of identifying assumptions in health policy and intervention research.
+The DDD-ITSA approach combines the structural time-series logic of ITSA with the econometric rigor of difference-in-differences-in-differences estimators, offering researchers a powerful tool for estimating causal effects when standard two-group comparisons may remain confounded by unmeasured time-varying factors or differential trends across groups or comparison dimensions.
 The key contributions of this paper are the explicit articulation of the DDD-ITSA model, including clear parameter interpretation, and the worked example to illustrate the practical application of the DDD-ITSA design.

 Researchers implementing DDD-ITSA face several issues with the design that require careful consideration.
 First, the choice of primary and secondary control groups is substantively important and should be guided by content expertise and empirical balance assessments.
+An additional consideration is the potential for spillovers or interference between groups.
+The validity of the DDD-ITSA design relies on the assumption that the intervention does not directly or indirectly affect outcomes in the control groups.
+In many policy settings, however, spillover effects may arise through mechanisms such as geographic proximity, behavioral responses, or market interactions.
+If such interference is present, the estimated treatment effects may be biased.
+Researchers should therefore carefully consider the plausibility of the no-interference assumption and, where possible, select control groups that are unlikely to be affected by the intervention.
 The primary control should be as similar as possible to the treatment unit on observed characteristics and pre-treatment trends \cite{linden2015,linden2018}, while the secondary control provides an additional layer of adjustment, ideally one that shares the primary control's susceptibility to common shocks but differs in ways that help isolate treatment effects.

 Second, when the pool of potential controls is sufficiently large, increasing the number of units assigned to each control group should be considered.
 Linden \cite{linden2026} found that adding more control units in the MG-ITSA design reduced standard errors and increased power.
 By extension, incorporating additional comparison groups in a DDD-ITSA would similarly enhance precision by providing more stable estimates of the counterfactual trends across multiple dimensions.